 Different vessels with different numbers of crew and the size of your fryer, I have fried fish for just 12 crew on a supply boat, for 100 crew and clients on a Dive Support Vessel, and fried 300 fish on a cross channel ferry, in less than 2 hours.

-The important point on all these vessels was serve the fish as freshly cook as possible we want the batter crisp, as a battered fish sits on the counter or in a hot cupboard moisture from the fish inside the batter is slowly softening the batter, this is what we are trying to avoid so that customer can enjoy crisp hot freshly fried fish.
+The important point on all these vessels was serve the fish as freshly cooked as possible we want the batter crisp, as a battered fish sits on the counter or in a hot cupboard moisture from the fish inside the batter is slowly softening the batter, this is what we are trying to avoid so that customer can enjoy crisp hot freshly fried fish.